mitigation-controller/mitc/doc/User_Manual.md

   <img width="500" src=figures/Slide9.PNG>
 </p>

 The MitC algorithm uses Monte Carlo simulation.
-Every Monte arlo iteration is a possible scenario.
-In every Monte Carlo iterataion, the MitC chooses random values for the projects durations, Mitigation measures durations, and risks durations using the defined durations ranges (mminimum, most ikely, and Maximum).
-In ever iteration, the MitC finds the most effective set of mitigations measures (i.e., mitigation strategy) that is best for that iteration (or scenario)
+Every Monte Carlo iteration is a possible scenario.
+In every Monte Carlo iteration, the MitC chooses random values for the projects durations, Mitigation measures durations, and risks durations from the defined durations ranges (mminimum, most ikely, and Maximum).
+In ever iteration, the MitC finds the most effective set of mitigations measures (i.e., mitigation strategy) that is best for that iteration.

 * Select the number of Monte Carlo iterations (The minimum recommended value is 2000).
 * Select the taget duration of the project.
 This is the duration that you would like to finish your project within.